faizullah11/System_Plus_React_Native_Assessment/README.md

 2. You will be provided with design files created in tools like Adobe XD, Figma or Zeplin etc. Or design links created in these design tools.  https://www.figma.com/file/aYU9juJdCUW821g5B2Deu1/Untitled?node-id=0%3A1
 3. You will have to implement the design as accurately as possible in pure React Native without using any third party libraries except for native-base and react-native-paper.
 4. Other design related tasks are open-ended and you can take whatever approach you want to design the rest.
-5. You are required to design a total of 3-4 screens.
-Design of 1-2 screen is provided to you and rest of the screens are related to API related tasks mentioned below and are open-ended.
+5. You are required to design a total of 2 screens.
+Design of one screen is provided to you and rest of the screens are related to API related tasks mentioned below and are open-ended.
 6. Feel free to contact us in case of any confusions.

 #### Data & API Tasks Brief: